Veeraraju-E/p2p-python/README.md

 ## Course Assignment for CSL 3080

-- P2P network in CPP
+- P2P network in Python

 ### To understand connections